PaperMC/docs/docs/paper/admin/getting-started/adding-plugins.md

 This means that the plugin you tried to install is missing a dependency.
 A dependency, in this case, is another plugin that you must install for the first to function.
-While you will get a big scary error, the important line to look at is
+While you will get a big scary error, the important line to look at is:

 ```log
 [00:00:00] [Server thread/WARN] Unknown/missing dependency plugins: [Vault].
 Please download and install these plugins to run 'MyAwesomePlugin'.